Thursday 6 March 1941

 Borglum's son Lincoln takes over the Mount Rushmore project now, which is in an advanced state of completion.
 No further work of any note will be made on the tableaux due to the war and Borglum's passing.
-The original design now never will be completed, including most notably completion of President Jefferson's jacket.
+The original design now never will be completed, including the completion of President Jefferson's jacket.

 Future History: Johannes Marinus van Zon is born in Utrecht, Netherlands.
 As Hans van Zon, he goes on a wild killing spree during the 1960s.
 Van Zon violently murders five people (three men and two women) and attacks others in the Netherlands before being arrested on 13 December 1967.
 Despite being sentenced to life, he is released from custody in 1986 and lives a free man until 11 May 1998.